 A comparison of SunWater's and the Authority's direct operating costs for the Boyne River and Tarong WSS is set out in Table 5.10.
 The Authority's proposed costs include all specific adjustments and the Authority's proposed cost escalations as noted above.

-As noted in Volume 1, the Authority has applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012/13.
+The Draft Report the Authority applied a minimum 2.43% saving to direct operating costs (excluding electricity) in 2012/13.
 A further 0.75% saving arising from labour productivity is also applied, compounding annually.